BILLIE MARIE ABER – BS in Art Ed. Moore College of Art; MFA Univ. of Georgia; seventeen years teaching art from K-12 and college level.

-ALICE HARRISON – Multi-media artist, exhibited throughout the US, Mexico and New Zealand.
-Featured in the book Masters; Collage, Major Works by leading Artists published by Lark Books.
+ALICE HARRISON – A multi-media artist, exhibited throughout the U.S., Europe, Mexico and New Zealand.
+One of forty artists featured in the book Masters: Collage, Major Works by Leading Artists published by Lark Books.
 Studied at the Art Students League and has received several Geraldine Dodge grants.

 JAMES KELEWAE – (Stylez Advancing Graffiti’s Evolution) works with group of artists who are taking graffiti art to a new dimension, combining the abstract with the absolute in art to bring murals into the twenty-second century.